 He is a member of Florida Prosthodontic Association (FPA), American Dental Association (ADA), American College of Prosthodontics (ACP), American Academy of Maxillofacial Prosthetics (AAMP), and International Academy of Oral Medicine & Toxicology (IAOMT).

-So, what do you do about toothpaste and dental care?
+How do you avoid the dangers of fluoride?
+Which brands do you like the best?
 Share your best tips on getting your kids to brush and check out my post on teaching good dental care to kids with sensory processing issues.